7viktor704-web/testing-nestjs/README.md

 ## Project Structure

 Each folder is a fully functional Nest application on its own.
-All you need to do after cloning the repository is move into the folder, install the dependencies, and test!
+All you need to do after cloning the repository is move into the folder, install the dependencies, and test!!!
 Or you could just, you know, look at the test on GitHub too, no big deal.

 ## Motivation